-PREREQUISITES: MAT 101, 102, 128, 215, and acceptable computer course.
+PREREQUISITES: MAT 101, 102, 128, 215, and CIS 146 or equivalent.

 This course provides an opportunity to apply phlebotomy techniques in the physician's clinic and the hospital.
 Training individuals to properly collect and handle blood specimens for laboratory testing and to interact with health care personnel, patients, and the general public are emphasized.
 On completion, students should be prepared for entry-level phlebotomy and to sit for the Phlebotomy Technician Examination (ASCP).